-The learning experience is maximized for students when enrollment is limited, allowing for open and dynamic discussion, peer study groups, in-class presentations, and equal opportunity participation in the classroom.
+Summer Seminars are limited to 15 students each to keep class sizes small and maximize your learning experience.
+This small class size promotes open and dynamic discussion, peer study groups, in-class presentations, and equal opportunity participation in the classroom.

 Close Faculty Interaction

-Another benefit to small class sizes is personal guidance and advising with a faculty member.
-Throughout the seminar, students can consult with and learn from instructors in a small-group or one-to-one format that lets them dig deep into a subject and build valuable expertise.
+Each Summer Seminar is taught by a Harvard affiliate and offers excellent opportunities for personal guidance and advising.
+Throughout the seminar, students can consult with and learn from Harvard instructors in a small-group or one-to-one format that lets them dig deep into a subject and build valuable expertise.

 Independent Research Opportunities